sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

 ## Why is cross-validation a good idea?

 From my article on [the basics of ML](https://sangstar.github.io/ml/2022/11/08/ml-overview.html) I talk about there being some ideal function $$\hat f$$ that we wish to approximate.
-One can imagine there being some set of approximating functions $$\left{f_i\right}^n$$ with varying effectiveness.
+One can imagine there being some set of approximating functions $$\{f_i\}^n$$ with varying effectiveness.
 The best approximator $$\bar f$$ in that set will have the lowest total variance and bias compared to its fellow members in the set.
 Cross-validation is good because it serves as a very useful evaluation metric to assist in finding $$\bar f$$.

 # Bias